23 May 2014 by Olga Brighton

-Tourists have been flocking to France for years for its renowned cuisine, beautiful landmarks and diverse culture.
-The culture is characterised by the French penchant for tradition, every day you can still see people lining up outside their local boulangerie for fresh baguette, a scene captured in photos taken by tourists to show off back home.
+Tourists have been flocking to France for years for its world renowned cuisine, beautiful landmarks and diverse culture.
+The culture is characterised by the French penchant for tradition, every day you can still see people lining up outside their local boulangerie for fresh baguette and croissants.

 The majority of French people are Roman Catholic, hence the cultural tradition of celebrating the birth and resurrection of Christ, both in grand mode.
 ‘Les fêtes de Noël’ is the French Christmas, characterised by Mass in the late evening and followed by le Réveillon.
 This is a dinner which includes saumon fume (smoked salmon), dinde aux marrons (chesnut-stuffed turkey) and bûche de Noël.
-This is a traditional holiday cake, shaped like a log and made out of buttercream flavoured with hazelnut or chocolate.
+This is a traditional holiday cake, shaped like a log decorated with hazelnut or chocolate buttercream.

 The French Santa Claus is known as ‘Père Noël’.
 He fills French children’s shoes instead stockings, arranged neatly in a row in front of the fireplace, with confectionary, money and small toys.
 If the children were consistently naughty during the time prior to les fêtes de Noël, it is Père Fouettard who might appear to dispense spankings rather than presents.